Ritalin Vs. Adderall?

 Some people want a medication with lesser side effects and a low risk of abuse and addiction.
 In that case, Ritalin is the best medicine for you as its half-life and elimination period is less than that of Adderall.

-Most prescribed medicine in Ritalin vs. Adderall by doctors is Adderall, as it was the 45th most prescribed medication in the United States, leaving Ritalin behind at 47th position in the year 2016.
+The most prescribed medicine in Ritalin vs. Adderall by doctors is Adderall, as it was the 45th most prescribed medication in the United States, leaving Ritalin behind at 47th position in the year 2016.
 Doctors consider several factors while making a decision for prescribing stimulant medication to people with ADHD